gregtozzi/w266_project/README.md

 ### Files in this Repo

 Each numbered file corresponds to a section in the report.
-Section 6 (Explainability) does not have any unique code but draws on results elsewhere in the files.
 Most files are divided into `notebooks`, `models`, and `archive` folders.
 The `notebooks` folder contains Jupyter notebooks that directly support the text.
 The `archive` folders contain many notebooks that explore areas we chose not to write about.
 The `archive` folder at the top level of the repo contains work that did not fit neatly into any section.

 ### [Read the Report](https://github.com/gregtozzi/w266_project/blob/master/0_Report/w266_final_project.pdf)